 This article is just meant to start to openly discuss the elephant in the room, posing the tough questions weighing on many IT Pro's minds these past 2 days of "playing" with the generally available vSphere 5.5 (ESXi + vCenter).

-2) Does it matter that vSphere 5.5 Datacenter can be rebuilt in under an hour, preserving all your VMs, side-stepping those 60 day time bombs, even though the only thing spent in this scenario is your valuable time? (up to you to follow your EULAs)
+, preserving all your VMs, side-stepping those 60 day time bombs, even though the only thing spent in this scenario is your valuable time? (up to you to follow your EULAs)

 I honestly don't have answers, or any insight about where things are headed for the already entirely unsupported home virtualization crew.
 But I do know that I'm very curious to hear what you all think, my valued TinkerTry visitors.
 Don't worry, I don't give out homework often!

 In my original post above, I didn't call out, why VMware?
 We each have our own answers to that one.
 For me personally, it's simple really.
 ESXi is at a vast majority of my customer's sites, and as far as I know, it's the only bare metal hypervisor that lets me test all the other big names in hypervisors.
 Testing by nesting, on just one Core i7 system I affectionately call vZilla.
 Invaluable for self training purposes, and very relevant to my career in IT.
 See also: